West Marshall Avenue Zoning Study

 Process and Timeline

-The Saint Paul City Council will consider the Planning Commission’s rezoning recommendations on the zoning study at a public hearing on
+The Saint Paul City Council will consider the Planning Commission’s zoning recommendations, as amended by the City Council, at a public hearing on

 City Council Chambers, Room 300